Hawke's Bay drenched: Flight turns back from Auckland, Covid testing site closes early

-A flight headed for Napier from Auckland had to turn back due to poor weather during Monday's public holiday, as heavy rain battered Hawke's Bay.
+A flight headed for Napier from Auckland had to turn back due to poor weather today as heavy rain battered Hawke's Bay.

-It was one of two Air NZ flights cancelled in and out of Napier due to the torrid weather.
+It was one of two Air New Zealand flights cancelled in and out of Napier due to the torrid weather.

-Napier's no-appointment Covid testing site also fell victim to the wet weather and shut early at Westshore on Monday.
+Napier's no-appointment Covid testing site also fell victim to the wet weather and shut early at Westshore today .

-The forecast was for the rain to weaken - but continue - into Tuesday with possible dry spells on Tuesday afternoon.
+The forecast was for the rain to weaken - but continue - into tomorrow , with possible dry spells in the afternoon.

-Despite the high rainfall, fire services did not report any major call outs in Hawke's Bay to assist with flood emergencies.
+Despite the high rainfall, fire services did not report any major call-outs to assist with flood emergencies.

 Fire services were called to a flooding incident at a property in Onekawa about 8am on Monday but, upon arrival, the owner did not require further assistance.